guotong1988/guotong1988.github.io/research/_posts/2021-09-01-self-refine.md

 And the trained model predict class-A for data-3.
 So the noise data here is data-3 by our method.

-If we do not drop data-3, the model prediction for new data that is the most similar to data-3 will be class-B, which is wrong.
+If we do not remove data-3, the model prediction for new data that is the most similar to data-3 will be class-B, which is wrong.

-If we drop data-3, the model prediction for new data that is the most similar to data-3 will be class-A, which is right.
+If we remove data-3, the model prediction for new data that is the most similar to data-3 will be class-A, which is right.

 #### 6.1 ChatGPT
 In ChatGPT \cite{ref14}, OpenAI use human-labeled policy-prediction-data as reward to train text-generation transformer \cite{ref10} policy-model.
 In fact, if we collected the good/bad feedbacks/rewards from users, we can remove the bad feedback data for text-generation policy-model, and only use good feedback data to merge into the policy dataset, which means we do not need the text-match-based reward-model.